nighterrors/_REPO-56A4F_General_/.github/ISSUE_TEMPLATE/suggestion.md

 > E.g.: It'd be way better, if it did that thing like this instead:))

+### Alternatives
+((*Optional:*
-### Describe alternatives you've considered ((*Optional*
+Describe alternatives you've considered

-- A clear and concise description of any alternative solutions or features you've considered.- Summarize in a couple of words, how they are inferior to your proposal.))
+- A clear and concise description of any alternative solutions or features you've considered.
+	- Summarize in a couple of words, how they are inferior to your proposal.))

 ### Additional context
 ((*Optional:*